Casus belli: 2003 United States invasion of Iraq

 When the United States invaded Iraq in 2003, it cited Iraq's non-compliance with the terms of cease-fire agreement for the 1990–1991 Gulf War, as well as planning in the 1993 attempted assassination of former president George H. W. Bush and firing on coalition aircraft enforcing the no-fly zones as its stated casus belli.

-Cited by the George W. Bush administration was Saddam Hussein's weapons of mass destruction (WMD) program.
+Cited by the George W. Bush administration was Saddam Hussein's weapons of mass destruction (WMD) program and his connections to al-Qaeda after the September 11 attacks in 2001.
 The administration claimed that Iraq had not conformed with its obligation to disarm under past UN Resolutions, and that Saddam Hussein was actively attempting to acquire a nuclear weapons capability as well as enhance an existing arsenal of chemical and biological weapons.
 Secretary of State Colin Powell addressed a plenary session of the United Nations Security Council on February 5, 2003, citing these reasons as justification for military action.
 Since-declassified National Intelligence Estimates (NIE's) indicate that any certainty may have been overstated in justification of armed intervention; the extent, origin and intent of these overstatements cannot be conclusively determined from the NIE.

+Russia-Ukraine War

 Annexation of Crimea

 After the annexation of Crimea by the Russian Federation in 2014, Russian President Vladimir Putin argued that Crimea and other regions "were not part of Ukraine" after it was taken in the 18th century.
 The ethnic Russian population in Crimea and eastern Ukraine has been seen as a casus belli for Russia's annexation.
 The Foreign Ministry claimed that Ukraine tried to seize Crimean government buildings, citing this as a casus belli.